-10-K (CERC Corp.
-10-K Notes) relate to certain contingencies.
-These notes, as updated herein, are incorporated herein by reference.
+10-K/A (CERC Corp.
+10-K/A Notes) relate to certain contingencies.
+These notes, as updated herein, should be read with this Form 10-Q/A.

 For information regarding environmental matters and legal proceedings, see Note 9 to the Interim Financial Statements.